openvmp/modbus_rtu/README.md

 It can be used either as a library or a standalone process.
 In both cases it provides messaging topics for introspection and debugging.
 It performs wisely in case of serial line saturation in any of the I/O directions.

-It's a part of [the OpenVMP project](https://github.com/openvmp/openvmp) But it's made to be universal and usable anywhere.

 ### Modbus RTU via ROS2 interface